thefcraft/Git-Essentials/README.md

 ## Getting Started

 If you're new to Git, start with our beginner-friendly tutorials to get up and running in no time.
-Learn how to install Git, configure your settings, and initialize a repository.
+Learn how to [install Git](#installing-git-on-your-system), configure your settings, and initialize a repository.

-Certainly!
-Here's the course overview with improved UI/UX:

 ## Course Overview